ringloom-io/ringloom-queue/docs/10-zig-task-testing.md

 ## Overview

+This task defines the comprehensive testing strategy for brz-queue — a clean-room, high-performance, lock-free, memory-mapped IPC queue in Zig.
+The testing strategy covers unit tests, integration tests, concurrency tests, performance benchmarks, fuzzing, and property-based testing.

-This task defines the comprehensive testing strategy for the Zig reimplementation of libchronicle.
-The C test suite uses cmocka for unit tests and libarchive for unpacking Java-written queue fixtures.
-The Zig reimplementation will use Zig's built-in test framework (`test` blocks and `std.testing`), Zig's built-in fuzz testing, and the language's runtime safety checks to achieve equivalent — and stronger — coverage.
+brz-queue uses Zig's built-in test framework (`test` blocks and `std.testing`), Zig's built-in fuzz testing, and the language's runtime safety checks.
+The goal is to verify correctness, memory safety, and performance of the single-writer / multiple-reader architecture with zero allocations on the hot path.

-The overarching goal is **cross-compatibility**: the Zig implementation must read queues written by Java Chronicle Queue, and Java must be able to read queues written by Zig.
-Every C test case is ported, and new categories of tests are added that were not feasible in the C codebase.
+Key testing concerns specific to brz-queue:

+- **Fixed struct layouts** — `SharedMetadata` (512 bytes) and `QueueFileHeader` (64 bytes)
+  must have exact sizes and field offsets for mmap-and-cast to work across processes.
+- **Lock-free correctness** — CAS-based write arbitration, acquire/release ordering, and tiered backoff must be correct under contention.
+- **io_uring wakeup** — reader notification via `io_uring` + `eventfd` must be reliable
+  and low-latency.
+- **Codec round-trips** — user-supplied codecs must serialize and deserialize without loss or allocation.
+- **File format invariants** — `.brz` files and `metadata.brz` must conform to the spec.

 ---